schmitech/schmitech.github.io/index.md

 - Stay in control with vendor-neutral solutions powered by open standards and flexible technologies.

-- We provide training, documentation, and dedicated support to empower your team to own and evolve any solution.

 - We guide you through the world of AI, helping you choose the right solution from leading platforms, proven frameworks, and open-source models.

 ### Use Cases